Insolvency Laws and Securitisation

 In addition, foreign investors can enter the Interbank Bond Market for investment through different means.

-The scope of qualified investors for the securities exchange market is basically the same as the Interbank Bond Market, except that foreign investors have a comparatively narrower access to the securities exchange market: they can only invest in such market after being recognised as qualified foreign institutional investors (QFII or RQFII) by the CSRC.
+The scope of qualified investors for the securities exchange market is basically the same as the Interbank Bond Market, except that foreign investors have a comparatively narrower access to the securities exchange market: they can only invest in such market after being recognised as a qualified foreign investor (QFII/RQFII) by the CSRC.

 In addition to the restrictions on commercial banks’ investment in the securitisation products discussed in 4.9 Banks Securitising Financial Assets, the current regulatory restrictions on investments by different types of investors also include the following: